-I am an Associate Professor in Computer Science and I direct the SPECTRAL (the Spatial Computing Education, Training, and Research Lab and co-direct the Human-Computer Interaction Lab, at the University of New Brunswick, in Fredericton, Canada.
+I am an Associate Professor in Computer Science and a Human-Computer Interaction researcher.
 My research focuses on enabling people to work and play together in new ways, so that we can learn from each other and lead healthier, happier lives.
-My group’s work has included research into mixed reality, game design, computer supported cooperative work, novel interactions, visualization, and serious games for learning and health.
+My group’s work has included research into mixed reality, game design, novel interactions, computer supported cooperative work, visualization, and serious games for learning and health.
+My work is highly collaborative and we work with researchers from other institutions, and look for opportunities to collaborate with industry and health clinicians whenever possible to deepen our work and to share our experience.

 Research Interest